MicrosoftDocs/well-architected/well-architected/security/networking.md

 #### Connectivity to platform as a service (PaaS) services

-Consider securing access to PaaS services by using private endpoints.
+Consider using private endpoints to help secure access to PaaS services.
 A private endpoint is assigned a private IP address from your virtual network.
 The endpoint allows other resources in the network to communicate with the PaaS service over the private IP address.

 Communication with a PaaS service is achieved by using the service's public IP address and DNS record.
-That communication is over the internet.
+That communication occurs over the internet.
 You can make that communication private.

 A tunnel from the PaaS service into one of your subnets creates a private channel.
 All communication takes place from the component's private IP address to a private endpoint in that subnet, which then communicates with the PaaS service.